ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab02.md

 `$ g++ -std=c++11 -o sum sum.cpp`

-(NOTE: the -std=c++11 option in these commands is optional.
-All this does is force the compiler to use the latest version of C++)
+(NOTE: the -std=c++11 option in these commands is optional to use (that is, not critical to define).
+All this does is force the compiler to use the latest version of C++).

 If the compilation is successful, you won't see any output from the compiler.
 You can then use the following commands to run your programs: